-9 Communication from the Commission on Economic policy coordination in 2021: overcoming COVID-19, supporting the recovery and modernising our economy, Brussels, 2.6.2021, COM(2021)500 final.
+Communication from the Commission on Economic policy coordination in 2021: overcoming COVID-19, supporting the recovery and modernising our economy, Brussels, 2.6.2021, COM(2021)500 final.

-GDP, which, in turn, curtailed the increase in government deficit and public debt.
+- (12) In its 2021 Stability Programme, the government plans an increase in the general government deficit from 7.4% of GDP in 2020 to 8.1% of GDP in 2021, while the debt ratio is planned to increase to 52.1% of GDP in 2021.
+According to the programme, the change in the primary budget balance in 2021 compared with the precrisis level (2019) is set to amount to -8.9% of GDP, reflecting the discretionary budgetary measures of 5.2% of GDP in support of the economy and the operation of automatic stabilisers.
+These projections are in line with the Commission's 2021 spring forecast, which expects the general government deficit in 2021 to reach 8.2%, while the debt-to-GDP ratio is set to reach 51.9% of GDP. - In response to the COVID-19 pandemic and related economic downturn, Lithuania has (13)adopted budgetary measures to strengthen the capacity of its health system, contain the pandemic and provide relief to those individuals and sectors that have been particularly affected.
+This forceful policy response has cushioned the contraction in GDP, which, in turn, curtailed the increase in government deficit and public debt.
 Fiscal measures should maximise support to the recovery without pre-empting future fiscal trajectories.
 Therefore, measures should avoid creating a permanent burden on public finances.
 When Member States introduce permanent measures, they should properly fund them to ensure budgetary neutrality in the medium term.
-The measures taken by Finland in 2020 and 2021 have been in line with the Council Recommendation of 20 July 2020.
-The discretionary measures adopted by the government in 2020 and 2021 are temporary or matched by offsetting measures.

-- (13) The 2021 Stability Programme assumes investment and reforms financed by grants under the Recovery and Resilience Facility amounting to 0.1% of GDP in 2021, 0.2% of GDP in 2022, 0.2% of GDP in 2023, 0.2% of GDP in 2024 and 0.1% of GDP in 2025.
-The Commission's spring forecast includes these grants in its budgetary projections, but with the assumption that Recovery and Resilience Facility-financed measures would be more frontloaded in 2021 and 2022. - (14) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
+The measures taken by Lithuania in 2020 and 2021 have been in line with the Council Recommendation of 20 July 2020.
+Some of the discretionary measures adopted by the government in 2020 and 2021 do not appear to be temporary or matched by offsetting measures.
+Beyond the horizon of the Commission's forecast, in 2023, the remaining impact of those non-temporary measures is preliminarily estimated at around 1% of GDP, mainly consisting of increases in wages in the public sector, pensions and other benefits. - (14) The 2021 Stability Programme assumes investment and reforms financed by grants under the Recovery and Resilience Facility amounting to 0.3% of GDP in 2021, 0.8% in 2022, 1.0% in 2023, and 0.9% in 2024.
+The Commission's 2021 spring forecast includes these grants in its budgetary projections. - (15) The established indicators of fiscal adjustment set out in Regulation (EC) No 1466/97 need to be considered in the context of the current circumstances.
 First, there is significant uncertainty surrounding output gap estimates.
 Second, there is a need for fiscal policy to stand ready to rapidly adapt to the evolution of the pandemic, shifting from emergency relief to more targeted measures once health risks diminish.
 Third, the current context is characterised by a significant policy response to support economic activity.
 In the presence of sizeable transfers from the EU budget (such as those from the Recovery and Resilience Facility), the established indicators do not capture the full impulse provided by fiscal policies to the economy.
 Against this background, the structural balance does not appear adequate in the current circumstances.
-The expenditure benchmark, in turn, needs to be adapted10 and complemented with additional information in order to fully gauge the fiscal policy orientation.
+The expenditure benchmark, in turn, needs to be adapted 10 and complemented with additional information in order to fully gauge the fiscal policy orientation.